kontainapp/km/payloads/python/extensions/README.md

 minor inconvenience:

 * build-modules is rebuilding all, maybe just skip if module already there and add either FORCE=yes or flag file ?
-  * same for pack-modules , but it's fast
+  * same for pack-modules, but it's fast

 ### dlopen/dlsym